codership/documentation/galeracluster/source/glb.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`glb-dest-select`:

 Galera Load Balancer, both the system daemon and the shared library, support five destination selection policies.
-When you run it from the command-line, you can define these using the command-line arguments, otherwise add the arguments to the :ref:`OTHER_OPTIONS <glb-other_options>` parameter in the ``glbd.cnf`` configuration file.
+When you run it from the command-line, you can define these using the command-line arguments, otherwise add the arguments to the :ref:`OTHER_OPTIONS <glb-other_options>` parameter in the ``glbd.cfg`` configuration file.

-- **Least Connected** Directs new connections to the server with the least connections, which is modified by the server weight.
+- **Least Connected** Directs new connections to the server using the smallest number of connections possible, which is adjusted for the server weight.
 This is the default policy.

 - **Round Robin** Directs new connections to the next destination in the circular order list.
 You can enable it through the :ref:`--round <glb-round>` option.